tacit7/tacit7.github.io/content/english/blog/2021-08-12-postgres-replication.md

 db02 is running...continuing
 Create REP_USER_PASSWORD for replication_user
 <SOME HASH VALE>
-Successfully copied 2.05kB to db-name-1:.
+Successfully copied 2.05kB to db-primary:.
-Copy .pgpass, chown, chmod it for db-name-2 Successfully copied 2.05kB to db02:/var/lib/postgresql/.
+Copy .pgpass, chown, chmod it for db-replica Successfully copied 2.05kB to db02:/var/lib/postgresql/.
 ```